Dion Kacuri

-Dion Kacuri (born 11 February 2004) is a Swiss professional footballer who plays as a midfielder for FC Basel in the Swiss Super League.
+Dion Kacuri (Dion Kaçuri; born 11 February 2004) is a professional footballer who plays as a midfielder for Austrian Bundesliga club Austria Lustenau, on loan from Swiss Super League club Basel.
+Born in Switzerland, he represented that nation at youth international levels but in 2026 switched to play for Kosovo national team.

 Club career

-Kacuri made his professional debut for Grasshoppers in a 3–1 Swiss Super League win over FC Sion on 31 October 2021.
-He signed a professional contract with Grasshoppers on 12 January 2022, keeping him at the club until 2025.
-On 4 September 2022, he was nominated in the starting lineup for the first time and also shot his first goal in an official match, the opening goal in a 3–0 victory over FC Winterthur.
+Kacuri made his professional debut for Grasshopper in a 3–1 Swiss Super League win over Sion on 31 October 2021.
+He signed a professional contract with Grasshopper on 12 January 2022, keeping him at the club until 2025.
+On 4 September 2022, he was nominated in the starting lineup for the first time and also shot his first goal in an official match, the opening goal in a 3–0 victory over Winterthur.

 On 7 February 2024, Kacuri signed a contract with Basel until the summer of 2028.
 In his first half season in Basel, he made twelve appearances and even started in four.
-In his first ever start, he supplied the assist for the final score of 2–0 against Yverdon.
+In his first ever start, he supplied the assist for the final score of 2–0 against Yverdon-Sport.

 On 12 July 2024, he was loaned to Yverdon-Sport for the season.

+In July 2026, Kacuri moved on loan to Austria Lustenau in the Austrian Bundesliga, with an option to buy.

 International career

-Born in Switzerland, Kacuri is of Kosovan descent.
-He is a youth international for Switzerland, having played up to the Switzerland U21s.
+From 2021, until 2026, he has been part of Switzerland at youth international level, respectively has been part of the U18, U19, U20, and U21 teams, and he with these teams played 20 matches and scored three goals.

+On 28 August 2026, Kacuri in an interview for Sky Sport Austria expressed his desire to represent the Kosovo national team, describing it as a dream, while revealing that he had not yet been contacted by the national team, despite Kosovo assistant coach Robert Ibertsberger having been present at one of his matches.
+On 18 September 2026, Kacuri received a call-up from Kosovo for the 2026–27 UEFA Nations League matches against the Republic of Ireland, Austria (twice), and Israel.